-The treble pause, which is about three times longer than the unit pause, is used to separate paragraphs.
+The treble pause, which is about three times longer than the

 In cases when the presence of a short pause is almost impossible to determine a wavy vertical line is used.
 There may be in fact no stop of phonation.
 The effect of pausation is due to the interval in pitch at the intonation group junction, eg: